getpelican/pelican-plugins/filetime_from_git/README.rst

 make the plugin follow file renames i.e. ensure the creation date matches the original file creation date, not the date is was renamed.

+By default, the plugin ensures that articles which use "git time" always have a "Modified" date set, even if this date matches the creation date.
+If you only want to add a "Modified" date if it actually differs from the creation date, then set ``GIT_FILETIME_ALWAYS_ADD_MODIFIED`` to ``False`` in your Pelican config.

 FAQ
 ---